Audio

 Bring-up at Stage 1c measures real round-trip and either confirms the budget or escalates.

-Audio current draw is part of the post-coprocessor envelope on the main 5 V rail (Pi + Pico + MAX98357A all draw from it).
+Audio current draw is part of the post-coprocessor envelope on the main 5 V rail (Pi + Pico + WM8960 all draw from it).
 See power.md for the full envelope and CLAUDE.md Battery row for the runtime band.
-The MAX98357A is efficient class-D — typical draw scales with output volume; quiet output is single-digit mA.
+The WM8960’s class-D speaker amp is efficient — typical draw scales with output volume; quiet output is single-digit mA.
+WM8960 draw differs from the prior MAX98357A and is re-measured at bring-up per ADR-0054.

 Mechanical

-Section titled “Mechanical”The MAX98357A breakout mounts on the interior plate near the speaker.
+Section titled “Mechanical”The WM8960 codec breakout mounts on the interior plate near the speaker.
 The speaker mounts in a base-panel pocket; the TRS and TRRS jacks are panel-mount through cutouts in the base panel.
+The 2″ driver is deeper (~25 mm) than the prior 28 mm driver — its seat and clearance against the 18650 pack are confirmed at bring-up (ADR-0054).
 See enclosure.md.

 Bring-up